SirMorde/passwd-backend/README.md

 ### Installing Dependencies
 **Note: If you are using a virtual environment, make sure to activate it before running this command.**

-Once you have Python 2.7 installed, start a command prompt with administrator priveleges by typing
+Once you have Python 2.7 installed, start a command prompt with administrator priveleges by typing:
 ```
 sudo -i
 ```

-Then navigate to the project directory and simply run the following command to download all dependencies automatically.
+Then navigate to the project directory and simply run the following command to download all dependencies automatically:
 ```
 cd ..\passwd-backend
 pip install -r requirements.txt